murmcraft/murmcraft.github.io/_posts/2019-03-16-chilicorn-en.md

 Chilicorn v0.1 alpha - in English

 I recently got camera covers for my laptops as a souvenier gift from Tampere.
 These camera covers have a picture of Chilicorn - [the mascot of Futurice Open Source Social Responsibility program](https://spiceprogram.org/chilicorn-history/){:target="_blank"}.
-I heard a story that finding and getting these camera covers was not entirely simple and thus I wanted to make a gift in return, so I decided to develop an amigurumi pattern.
+I heard a story that finding and getting these camera covers was a but if a struggle and thus I wanted to make a gift in return, so I decided to develop an amigurumi pattern.

 I am not yet that skilled in crochet, so this project ended up quite challenging...
-With some blood, sweat and tears I finally finished a publishable version 0.1 alpha.
-This version is not entirely stable and falls on its face easily.
-I solved this balance bug by filling the neck with small coins, however, it is not yet the most optimal solution.
+With some blood, sweat and tears, I finally finished a publishable version 0.1 alpha.
+This version is not entirely stable and the poor thing falls on its face easily.
+I solved this balance bug by filling the neck with small coins.
+It is not yet the most optimal solution, but it works.

 #### Materials: